lamtt262004/endoscopic-rt-pipeline/README.md

-False-positive and true-positive episodes have nearly the same duration distribution (medians of 1 and 2 frames), so duration is not a feature that separates them: cutting false positives by 18 % costs 44 % of true detection episodes.
-Closing this gap needs **training data containing negative frames** (SUN-SEG, LDPolypVideo), not post-processing.
+False-positive and true-positive episodes have nearly the same duration distribution (medians of 1 and 2 frames), so duration is not a feature that separates them: cutting false positives by 18 % costs 44 % of the true episodes, counted generously for the same lack of per-frame labels.
+Closing this gap needs **training data containing negative frames** (SUN-SEG, LDPolypVideo) rather than post-processing.

 ## Data